Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic

 \begin{definition}[good indpro] Let $k$ be a perfect field of characteristic $p>0$.
 We say a group $G\in\IndProAlg_u^\RP(k)$ is : \begin{itemize} \item \emph{Type 1} if $G\in\ProAlg_u^\RP(k)\subseteq\IndProAlg_u^\RP(k)$ is an $\NN$-indexed limit $\varprojlim_nG_n$ where each $G_n\in\Alg^\RP_u(k)$ is connected and the transition morphisms $G_{n+1}\to G_n$ are surjective with connected kernels ; \item \emph{Type 2} if $G\in\IndAlg_u^\RP(k)\subseteq\IndProAlg_u^\RP(k)$ is an $\NN$-indexed colimit $\varinjlim_nG_n$ where each $G_n\in\Alg^\RP_u(k)$ is connected and the transition morphisms $G_n\to G_{n+1}$ are injective. \end{itemize} Such an inverse (resp. direct) $\NN$-indexed system will be called a \emph{type 1 inverse system} (resp. \emph{type 2 direct system}).
 We define $\W_k$ as the full subcategory of $\IndProAlg_u^\RP(k)$ of objects $G$ which admit a filtration $G''\leq G'\leq G$ such that $G''$ is type 1, $G'/G''$ is type 2, and $G/G'$ is finite étale $p$-primary.
 We say such an object of $\W_k$ is \emph{connected} if we can in addition choose $G=G'$. \end{definition}

-Note that the transitions in a type 1 inverse system are automatically affine by \cite{stacks-project} (Lem.
-01SH).

 The category $\W_k$ is not abelian.
-It is however stable under extensions in $\IndProAlg_u^\RP(k)$, which is the following result.
-The proof breaks down into many similar cases, making it long, but it is not very technical.\footnote{We thank Takashi Suzuki for explaining this fact in private communication, which was not proven in his papers.}
+It is however stable under extensions in $\IndProAlg_u^\RP(k)$, which is \Lemma{stability of Wk} below.
+The proof breaks down into many similar cases, making it long, but it is not very technical.\footnote{We thank Takashi Suzuki for explaining this fact in private communication, which was omitted from his papers.}